Oseec/20MinCoach/README.md

   return children;
 }
 ```
-This function allows user access only if it has all scopes needed.
+`RequireScope` allows user access only if it has all scopes needed.

 ```ts
 export function RequireAnyScope({